jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-8" aria-expanded="false">How can I change the particpation-correctness grade ratio after an assessment is already over?</a>
       <div class="content" id="panel-2-8">
-        Go into the "Settings" of your assessment at any point and adjust the weight slider under "Grading and Feedback" and then save.
+        This ratio can only be adjusted at a course level, which affects all Live Poll assessments.
+Go into the "Live Poll Sync" assessment in your iMathAS course.
+Click on "Settings", scroll down and under "Grading and Feedback" adjust the slider and then save.
 The grades will update instantly, both for students (they need to refresh their browser) and you.
       </div>
     </li>
 </ul>